 The "National Reproductive Health Strategy, 2006-2015" is the earliest policy reviewed that discusses the pressing need for services to be tailored to meet the needs of youth.
-This strategy includes an initiative to develop a "National Adolescent and Youth Reproductive Health Strategy" and regional implementation plans.
-The "National Adolescent and Youth Reproductive Health Strategy, 2007-2015," launched the following year, includes clear action steps to deliver youth-friendly FP services.
-To comprehensively address the range of health issues faced by youth in Ethiopia, the Ministry of Health broadened the scope of the "National Adolescent and Youth Reproductive Health Strategy, 2007-2015" when preparing the most recent adolescent health policy, the "National Adolescent and Youth Health Strategy, 2016-2020."
-SRH remains a key feature in this policy.
-The policy seeks to increase contraceptive prevalence among youth, reduce unmet need for modern contraception, and reduce unintended adolescent pregnancy.
+To comprehensively address the range of health issues faced by youth in Ethiopia, the Ministry of Health broadened the scope of the most recent adolescent health policy, the "National Adolescent and Youth Health Strategy, 2016-2020."
+SRH remains a key feature in this policy, which seeks to increase contraceptive prevalence among youth, reduce unmet need for modern contraception, and reduce unintended adolescent pregnancy.